cesalazar/berlinblockchainweek/events/all-about-security-tokens/README.md

         security token exchanges especially
     - 'Opportunities for the future growth: what do we expect to happen in the security tokens field in 2019'

+        Speakers:

+    - Gonzalo Sanchez Slik, Head of Investor Relations at Brickblock
+    - Alex Molé, Investor Relations Manager at Neufund
+    - Yamila Eraso, Partner at TLDR Capital, Lawyer at LACORE Rechtsanwälte LLP
+    - Colin Nimsz, Head of Finance and Business Operations at Brickblock
+    - Marc-Olivier Lücke, Partner at Atlantic Labs

+    The discussion will be moderated by Stefano Bernardi

 # The date should be in the format year-month-day (ISO 8601).
 # Example: 2018-02-28